13 Best Lakes in Italy

 Low-key lakeside towns provide tourist facilities and attractions that include a small castle and 12th-century Romanesque church in the little port of Iseo.
 Near the town of Sulzano is the Alpine lake's only island, which rises steeply in the forested slopes of Monte Isola.
 At its summit, at an altitude of over 600 meters, is the pilgrimage church of the Madonna della Ceriola.
 A ferry from Sulzano lands you at the tiny island fishing village of Peschiera Maraglio.

-In 2016, The Floating Piers installation allowed people to walk on the water, and in 2022, a new installation called Your World, by contemporary artist Lorenzo Quinn, will be constructed in Sulzano on the eastern shore.
+In 2016, The Floating Piers installation allowed people to walk on the water, and plans are underway for a new installation called Your World, by contemporary artist Lorenzo Quinn, in Sulzano on the eastern shore.
 It will feature two enormous hands emerging from the water and supporting the Earth, with all five continents in green to represent forests.
 Like the 2016 work, it will include floating walkways.

 7. Pragser Wildsee (Lago di Braies)